DIVISION OF STUDENT SERVICES

-- If your reason for petitioning is medical you must provide documentation that is clear and explains exactly why you must not live on campus and how living off-campus will fulfill your needs.
+- If your reason for petitioning is medical you must contact Disability Support Services to provide them with documentation and discuss why you must not live on campus and how living off-campus will fulfill your needs.
 A clear explanation of this reason must also be included in your petition.

 - Submit the petition electronically by emailing it to firstname.lastname@example.org

 - Do not sign an off-campus lease or make other contract obligations until you hear back from Residence Life.
 It may take up to two weeks to make a decision depending on the time of year and number of other offices Residence Life must consult with.

 In general, students who live in Reed’s residential facilities, with the exception of the Co-ops and apartments are required to be on a meal plan.
 Students wishing to petition to discontinue the board plan should understand that exceptions are rare, and are granted only in exceptional circumstances.
 Such exceptions are generally related to demonstrated medical or religious needs that Bon Appetit is unable to meet.